 Thanks to Heather and Joanne, Tucker is himself again and they have saved me thousands in medical bills I would have had if I hadn’t found their website.
 The pictures attached are the beginning of when he started showing symptoms, when it was at his worst, and now.

 Owners – do not despair!
 We are always happy to put people in touch and also strongly advise joining a forum called CIMDA – Canine Immune Mediated Disease Awareness.
-Here is the link Also please take part in the AHT research in to the disease link
+Here is the link

 BACK